50 of the Unhealthiest Foods at the Supermarket

 “You may see trading your can of soda for a bottled tea as a healthy swap, but often bottled teas are high in sugar and even fructose corn syrup,” says Dr. Youdim.
 “Bottled green tea is essentially like drinking that can of soda you just gave up.
 I suggest making your own tea and putting it in a gallon-sized bottle to keep in the fridge.”
 That way you can avoid artificial flavors or additives, which are one of the 12 things cancer doctors try to never eat.

 Butter isn’t great for your diet, but margarine is the absolute worst.
 “Margarine is high in trans fat, which has been shown to lower ‘good’ HDL cholesterol and raise ‘bad’ LDL (and total) cholesterol,” says Paul Salter RD, MS, and nutrition editor at bodybuilding.com.
-Better options would be unsalted plain butter, olive oil, or ghee, which is clarified butter.
+Note that margarine manufactured in the US is now all trans-fat-free due to the ban.
+Better options would still be unsalted plain butter, olive oil, or ghee, which is clarified butter.
 Carrington Farms makes a number of good options.

 Powdered coffee creamer

-“Powdered non-dairy contains a hodge-podge of trans fats, added sugars, and a plethora of artificial flavors, colorings, and more!”
+“Powdered non-dairy contains a hodge-podge, added sugars, and a plethora of artificial flavors, colorings, and more!”
 Salter says.
 Instead, opt for unsweetened almond milk, coconut milk, or Oatly, an oat-based milk.

 “The deceptive word here is wheat,” says Somer.
 “In this case, it just means that these crackers are made with refined wheat flour, the first ingredient listed.
-Five crackers packs almost a teaspoon of fat, 3.5g, too.
+Five crackers pack almost a teaspoon of fat, 3.5g, too.
 Some brands, such as Kashi, make some wonderful, high-fiber wholesome cereals, but other products in the line, such as some of their crackers, have more white flour than whole.
 Always read the label and assume nothing.”
-If you’re looking for a more nutritious alternative, Know Better Thins are packed with fiber and protein, and are low in net carbs.

 Caesar salad kit